 - Nei from Phantasy Star II became a poster girl of the series for this reason, serving as a deconstruction.
 In the game, she's the only bio monster that isn't evil, and she is in fact more optimistic and cheerful than most people.
 She fights to protect her friend, knowing that killing a certain bad guy will also kill her permanently (in a game where Death Is a Slap on the Wrist).
 And the reason for all this is because she split herself off from Neifirst as her "good" half.
 Of course she's Too Good for This Sinful Earth, she's literally everything good about one girl in an independent form.
 Which is also why Neifirst can survive if she dies, but not the other way around; Nei might be inherently good, but a person can't be a complete person without at least some negative traits; this comes up later in Phantasy Star IV, when it's directly pointed out that it's necessary for humans to have "bad" feelings in order to be human in the first place.

 - This happens to one character in Undertale, but you wouldn't know the full story of it unless you're on the pacifist route.
-Asriel Dreemurr, the son of Asgore and Toriel, was described as a young boy who was very kind hearted and possibly more so than his parents and his birth brought happiness to his parents since they were now a family.
-Asriel also became best friends with a human child that the family adopted and was willing to do anything the human wanted, even when the pranks got less funny and more dangerous (though Asriel somewhat knew the human child wasn't exactly a good person).
-Eventually, the human child hatched a plan to kill all the humans in his village by killing himself so Asriel could absorb the human child's soul and gain the power needed to kill the humans.
-Asriel's good hearted nature won out at the last moment and he could not go through with the plan.
-When Asriel brought the child's body back to the village, the humans though Asriel had killed the child and they attacked him in response.
-Asriel did not fight back and he eventually went back to his world where died from his wounds.
+Asriel Dreemurr, the son of Asgore and Toriel, was described as a young boy who was very kindhearted, possibly more so than his parents, and his birth brought happiness to his parents since they were now a family.
+Asriel also became best friends with a human child that the family adopted and was willing to do anything the human wanted, even when the pranks got less funny and more dangerous.* Eventually, the child hatched a plan to kill all the humans in their village by killing themself so Asriel could absorb their soul and gain the power needed to kill the humans.
+Asriel's goodhearted nature won out at the last moment and he could not go through with the plan.
+When Asriel brought the child's body back to the village, the humans though Asriel had killed the child and attacked him in response.
+Asriel did not fight back and eventually went back to his home where he died from his wounds.
 His death kickstarts the entire plot and many characters in the game state that Asriel was very pure, innocent, and how tragedy washed over the entire monster kingdom when he died.

 - Klik of Goblins is one of the all-around kindest, most loyal characters in the series.
 He is brutally and mercilessly killed while defending the severely wounded Dies Horribly from his (Klik's) psychotic, murderous offspring.
 His death is one of the most heart-wrenching scenes in the comic, at least as much as Chief's.